xpgram/advance-wars/src/00 - Todo List.md

   - [ ] Passive step (during 'Move' step):
   - [ ] Use recalcPathToPoint() (whatever it's called) to adjust the unit's travel destination to the nearest position within range of the target.
     - The source game ignores this rule if the actionable unit is a battleship and only recalcs the path on formally choosing a target, prefering not a similar path to the one drawn but the shortest path to some point within range.
 I can't think of a technical reason for this; it is probably just a convenience assumed for the player.

-- [ ] War Tanks can have 6 ammo?
-  - I have confirmed it is not a quirk of the demo unit spawner.
-It's possible unit.maxAmmo is not being set properly in the unit's type configuration.
-  - [update] I'd have to look into it again, but I could swear this was a result of unit ammo being randomly assigned with reckless abandon during spawn.
-Is this what I was referring to when I said it wasn't a quirk of the spawner?